jackwaterloo/personal-site-bootstrap/README.md

 Most of the CSS I wrote was for hero section and creating a mask over the background image.
 I researched how to change some of the CSS variables in boostrap and you can see that at the top of the `css/style.css` file.

-I had to constult the documentation many times to make sure I was applying the write classes for Boostrap.
+I had to constult the documentation many times to make sure I was applying the right classes for Boostrap.
 It is much more convenient to use Boostrap breakpoints and columns than to use media quaries with traditional HTML and CSS.

 ## Contact Page
 ### HTML
 The entire *Contact Me* section I created from scratch.
 The footer and nav bar were copied over from the home page.

 Filling out the elements and deciding struction for the section was pretty quick.
-THe same cannot be said about the CSS portion.
+The same cannot be said about the CSS portion.

 ### CSS
 It was very difficult to get the functionality I wanted with responsiveness.